ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 import ballerina/io;
 import ballerina/test;

-// The `BeforeSuite` function is executed before all test functions in this package.
+// The `BeforeSuite` function is executed before all test functions in this module.
 @test:BeforeSuite
 function beforeFunc() {
     io:println("I'm the before suite function!");